aperoutka/picmol/README.md

 ## Examples

+Detailed Juptyer notebook examples are provided in the [docs](https://picmol.readthedocs.io/), with select examples of code cells and command line tools provided below.

 `picmol` includes support for a command line interface, for rdf generation and kbi analysis.
 To print a list of all arguments and their default values for RDF and KBI analysis.

 ```python
 picmol-rdf -h